jrladd/CIS241/assignments/_posts/2022-09-05-documentation.md

 For **Variable Definition**, If you don’t know or don’t have information on how to interpret a variable, or want to give a word of caution, say so here.
 If the variable has any special considerations or challenges inherent to its measure, you may note that here, too.

 For **Variable Codes and Definitions**, If you don’t need to specify acceptable values, you can just fill this in with NA (for not applicable).

+**Data Wrangling**:

+Write a paragraph explaining the wrangling steps you will need to take in order to ensure that this data is **in tidy form and ready for analysis**.

+This may include: selecting a subset of the data, creating new columns, renaming existing columns, sorting data, grouping and summarizing, or even splitting columns and pivoting the table.
+Be sure to ask me if you have questions about what wrangling steps should be taken!
+You may find it easiest to attempt these wrangling steps yourself, but you do not need to submit the code for this assignment. **Be specific about exactly what columns, rows, and values you should change and why.**

 ---